Skip to main content

 Increase/decrease font size

 Select a shape or connector or label, and press Ctrl+Shift +/- (NumPad) to increase or decrease the text size.
+This only works with the + and - keys on the number pad.

 Press Ctrl+Shift +/- Numpad to increase or decrease the text size of a selected shape or connector label